-- A. Required Members Each team must consist of a coach, a one-time verification official, and at least two competitors.
-A team without these roles filled is ineligible to compete. - B. Optional Members Technical mentors and team assistants may be part of team but are not required for participation.
+A. Required Members - Each team must consist of a coach, a one-time verification official, and at least two competitors.
+A team without these roles filled is ineligible to compete.

+B. Optional Members - Technical mentors and team assistants may be part of team but are not required for participation.
 Technical mentors are recommended, as they can provide next-level teaching of cybersecurity principles.

-Technical Mentor Team Assistant Adult volunteer that possesses the technical knowledge to assist in teaching the competition training Adult volunteer who assists the team coach with non-technical support (administrative tasks) Technical mentors and team assistants must have social security number (or Canadian social insurance number) to undergo the required background check.
+Technical Mentor Team Assistant Adult volunteer who possesses the technical knowledge to assist in teaching the competition training Adult volunteer who assists the team coach with non-technical support (administrative tasks) Technical mentors and team assistants must have a social security number to undergo the required background check.